 Feel give our Smart Finder Tool a try, which will determine the best free website builder for you in 5 questions.
 Or you simply scroll down and read the profiles.

-And here’s the full lineup of 21 free site builders including pros and cons.
+And here’s the full lineup of 20 free website builders, including pros and cons.
 The ranking is based on criteria like designs, the size of the ad, website functionality and SEO options.

 1. Wix – Excellent Templates